openoms/bitcoin-tutorials/electrs/README.md

 * ### Tor Hidden Service

     Need to activate Tor on the RaspiBlitz + on the computer used for Electrum and [configure a Tor Hidden Service for Electrs](Tor_Hidden_Service_for_Electrs.md).

-    Consider using an USB bootable [Tails](https://tails.boum.org/) - a Linux based operating system which runs all communication through Tor and has the Electrum wallet built in.
+    See the [guide from @cryptomulde](https://medium.com/@cryptomulde/connect-electrum-to-raspiblitz-electrs-server-via-tor-bonus-20cd14bae9af) about How to Connect Electrum to Raspiblitz electrs-server via Tor - based on this guide

 * ### Reverse SSH tunnel
-    See the guide from @cryptomulde to connect to a VPS through a reverse ssh tunnel: https://medium.com/@cryptomulde/private-electrum-server-electrs-for-your-raspiblitz-full-node-without-forwarding-ports-417e4c3af975
+    See the [guide from @cryptomulde](https://medium.com/@cryptomulde/private-electrum-server-electrs-for-your-raspiblitz-full-node-without-forwarding-ports-417e4c3af975  ) to connect to a VPS through a reverse ssh tunnel.

 ---